Recent 52-Week Low Surpassed in Shares of Discovery Comm-C (DISCK) | Comtex SmarTrend

 Recent 52-Week Low Surpassed in Shares of Discovery Comm-C (DISCK)

-Shares of Discovery Comm-C (NASDAQ:DISCK) traded today at $20.75, breaking its 52-week low.
-This new low was reached on below average trading volume as 284,000 shares traded hands, while the average 30-day volume is approximately 3.8 million shares.
+Discovery Comm-C (NASDAQ:DISCK) traded today at a new 52-week low of $18.23.
+Approximately 268,000 shares have changed hands today, as compared to an average 30-day volume of 4.1 million shares.

 Discovery, Inc. provides non-fiction entertainment.
 The Company operates a wide range of educational television channels, as well as offers consumer and educational products and services and a diversified portfolio of digital media services.
 Discovery serves customers worldwide.